Ratimon/redprint-forge/README.md

 We are currently still in an experimental phase leading up to a first audit and would love to hear your feedback on how we can improve `Reprint`.

-If you want to say **thank you** or/and support active development of Solid Grinder:
+If you want to say **thank you** or/and support active development of redprint-forge:

 - Add a [GitHub Star](https://github.com/Ratimon/redprint-forge) to the project.